docling-project/docling-workshops/workshops/2025_08_29/README.md

 Topics:

-- Build a RAG pipeline with with Docling and Langchain
+- Build a RAG pipeline with Docling and LangChain
 - Enhance and customize the content serialization
 - Turn the RAG pipeline into multi-modal with image annotations
 - Use visual grounding to highlight the provenance of the information on the original document